drak138/Movies4Home/README.md

 # Movies4Home
 This is my react project for online movie watching and downloading

-You can access it from https://drak138.github.io/Movies4Home/#/ for it to look good on 1080p zoom 150%
+You can access it from https://drak138.github.io/Movies4Home/#

 or sudo npm run dev and npm run nodemon